gdbooks/GameAI/Chapter02/minmax.md

 In the same order as the above list, there are mitigation techniques for each of the drawbacks

 * Depth limit
+  * The deeper the limit, the more difficult the AI
+  * Easy way to add "Difficulty" to a game
 * Forfeit Recognition
 * Alpha-Beta Pruning
 * Chance Nodes